 - The vote creator does not have special "powers" except the initial one to create a survey.

 - In a vote with weighted votes, the vote creator gives an arbitrary weight to the vote of each voter (e.g. 2 or 0.1 or 10 etc).
-The results are constructed from the relative weight of each choice with respect to the total vote weight.
+The results are constructed from the relative weight of each choice with respect to the total vote weight, see the figure above.

 - Weighted votes are an easy way to probe the opinion of represented groups of people.
 Each group proposes one representative voter.
 You want each voter to have a weight corresponding to his/her group size.
 In this case weighted votes is a straightforward solution to get accurate representativity.